-Around 2.5 million people live in the ca. 12,000 km large German coastal lowlands.
-They are protected from storm floods by almost 1,500 km of sea dikes (Hofstede et al. 2009).
-Without the dikes, for example, around 87% of the urban area of Bremen would be threatened by flooding (DVL HB & SUBV HB 2014).
-About 1 million m of sand is already being suppleted on the North Sea coast of Sylt annually to protect the more than 20,000 inhabitants (MELUND SH 2013).
-In addition to these densely populated areas, regions with a high potential for economic damage, such as the Port of Hamburg, are also at the centre of discussions on adapting coastal regions.
+Around 2.5 million people live in the ca. 12,000 km2 area of the German coastal plains.
+They are protected from storm surges by almost 1,500 km of sea dikes and other coastal defence systems (Hofstede et al. 2009).
+Material assets worth almost 130 billion euros (NLWKN 2020) are contained in the dike protected areas of Lower Saxony.
+Without dikes in Bremen, circa 86% of the greater city area would be constantly under threat from flooding (HB 2019).
+In Mecklenburg-Western Pomerania, the occurrence of a design-based flood and a lack of storm surge protection structures would mean 85% of the total area of the Fischland-Darß-Zingst peninsula alone would be affected by flooding.
+About 1 million m3 of sand is already being pumped onto Sylt annually to protect the coast (MELUND 2013).
+In addition to these densely populated areas, regions with a high potential for physical damage, such as the Port of Hamburg, are also at the centre of discussions on adapting coastal regions.

-Due to sea-level rise and the resulting higher flood-water levels, there is an increasing need to adapt the existing coastal defences.
+Higher storm surge water levels and increasing impacts from the state of the sea and currents are expected as a result of rising sea levels.
+There is consequently an increasing need to adapt the existing coastal defences.
 Because of the increasing effects of erosion, coastal protection measures will very likely have to be intensified.
-Coastal stability can be maintained by soft (sand suppletions) and by hard engineering constructions.
-The higher risk of flooding from storm surges on the sea side can be reduced with dikes, protective dunes and other flood-protection systems, such as damms.
-When dimensioning such structures, the consideration of a climate-change safety margin and a building reserve facilitating future heightening are advisable.
-Coastal flood-risk management also includes the identification of high-risk areas, and the minimisation of the damage potential during extreme dike-breaching events.
-Even where the level of precautionary coastal flood defence is high, adequate behaviour and adoption of urgent measures should be organised, communicated and tested for extreme cases.
+Coastal stability can be maintained by sand replacement measures and bank protection structures.
+The higher risk of flooding from storm surges on the sea side can be mitigated with dikes, protective dunes and customised solutions, such as protective walls and dwelling mounds.
+When designing such structures, a climate markup and a construction provision facilitating future heightening are advisable.

-Coastal states have already introduced a number of climate change adaptation activities and measures:
+Coastal states have already introduced a number of climate adaptation activities and measures: